joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **Use OpenRouter** when you are prototyping, want to switch models without code changes, or want automatic failover and consolidated billing at low to medium volume.

-**Use a direct provider** when volume is high enough that OpenRouter's small markup matters, you need provider-specific features (dedicated deployments, fine-tuning, SLAs), or the model is not yet on OpenRouter.
+**Use a direct provider** when caching hit rates matter (OpenRouter's load balancing across providers kills cache locality), you need provider-specific features (dedicated deployments, fine-tuning, SLAs), or the model is not yet on OpenRouter.
+Note: OpenRouter does not add a per-token markup -- provider pricing passes through exactly; they only charge a small fee on credit purchases.